 The Brooklyn Botanic Garden is a 52-acre living museum where beauty, romance, and fun blossom among world-class plant collections and specialty gardens.
 Admired as an urban horticultural and botanical resource, BBG inspires visitors to discover that plants are essential to life.
 The BBG website is a portal to a wealth of information on horticulture and urban gardening.

-GreenBridge, the community horticulture program of the Brooklyn Botanic Garden, is designed to share the knowledge and resources of BBG with the neighborhoods of the borough.
-Working with block associations, community gardens, community centers, and other groups, GreenBridge promotes conservation and community through gardening activities.
-The Prospect Heights Community Farm is a proud member of the GreenBridge Community Garden Alliance.
-Visit the GreenBridge website to learn more about upcoming community horticulture education events in Brooklyn.
+The Community Greening program at the Brooklyn Botanic Garden is designed to share the knowledge and resources of BBG with the neighborhoods of the borough.
+Working with block associations, community gardens, community centers, and other groups, Community Greening promotes urban greening through education, conservation, and creative partnerships.

 GreenThumb